What amount of light do houseplants require?

 The Smart Grow frame, which can be mounted on a wall, is our favorite indoor herb grower.
 It has full-spectrum LEDs with a 4000 Kelvin temperature and 1480 lumens.
 You can also opt for a hydroponics grow cabinet if you are interested in growing year-round edible plants.

-See also Most Common Plumbing Mistakes
+See also Locating a Plumbing Leak

 Growing plants under lights: Tips